11 Steps to Start Your Own Delivery Business: A Practical Guide

 Whether you're delivering locally or nationally, there are plenty of opportunities to grow your business (if that’s what you want) and positively impact your community.

 For example, on Vancouver Island in British Columbia, Canada, local delivery business BCause started helping out during the pandemic by delivering groceries directly to people’s homes.
-Now they’re on a mission to support local producers and make their products more accessible to consumers — a win for everybody.
+Five years later, they’re a growing business on a mission to support local producers and make their products more accessible to consumers — a win for everybody.

-So if you're wondering whether there’s a way to turn your passion into a profitable venture, starting a delivery business might just be the perfect fit for you!
+So if you're wondering whether there’s a way to turn your passion into a profitable venture, becoming a delivery business owner might just be the perfect fit for you!

 Are delivery businesses profitable?

 Yes!
 As the demand for local delivery services rises, so does the potential profit.
 This is reflected in wages and salaries.
-In the United States, the average salary for people working in delivery services is $96,039 per year.
-Home delivery drivers earn over $95,000 on average, and senior delivery managers earn over $110,000.
+In the United States, the average salary for people working in delivery services is over $96,000 per year.

 Of course there are no guarantees.
 As with any new business, the key to profitability is to identify the needs of your target market, then develop a viable business plan to meet those needs.
 Keeping your cost per delivery as low as possible will be crucial.
 But with the right combination of services, technology, and marketing strategies, your delivery business can capitalize on current market trends and maximize profitability.